It's that time of year again

 I know what you're thinking...

 Everyone from high volume colorers to once-in-a-whilers, we ALL need to clean our markers on a regular basis.

-Copic jelly goo, once you get a pretty good build up going, the jelly makes it hard for your marker caps to seal properly.
+Once you get a thick build up of ooey gooey dye residue collected inside the cap, the jelly makes it hard for your marker caps to seal properly.

 Yep.
 Jelly is nasty stuff.

-It's not just unsightly, jelly buildup damages your markers.
+It's not just unsightly, jelly buildup damages your markers!

 Every once in a while...